Skip to main content

 • The amount of albumin in the blood

-• The amount of beta-2-microglobulin in the blood
+• The amount of lactate dehydrogenase (LDH) in the blood

-• The specific gene abnormalities (cytogenetics) of the cancer
+• The specific gene abnormalities (cytogenetics) in the cancer cells

 RISS Stage Group